cdapio/hydrator-plugins/core-plugins/docs/S3Avro-batchsink.md

 **schema:** The Avro schema of the record being written to the sink as a JSON object.

+**compressionCodec:** Optional parameter to determine the compression codec to use on the resulting data.
+Valid values are None, Snappy, and Deflate.

 Example
 -------
 This example will write to an S3 output located at ``s3n://logs``.
-It will write data in Avro format using the given schema.
+It will write data in Avro format compressed using Snappy format and using the given schema.
 Every time the pipeline runs, a new output directory from the base path (``s3n://logs``) will be created which will have the directory name corresponding to the start time in ``yyyy-MM-dd-HH-mm`` format:

     {
         "name": "S3Avro",